Second Order Multiscale Stochastic Volatility Asymptotics: Stochastic Terminal Layer Analysis & Calibration: Proof of Accuracy for Smooth Payoffs

 \end{lemma} The proof of Lemma \ref{nightmare} is given at the end of this section.

 \begin{proof}[Proof of Lemma \ref{expcon}] First, we replace $Z_T$ with $z=Z_t$.
 This replacement results in an $\O(\sqrt{\del})$ error:

 To see this, we observe from \eqref{eq:RiskNeutral} that

-The error \eqref{eq:z.error} is then deduced by Taylor expanding $\phi(y,z) \D_2 P_{0,0}(T,x,z)$ with respect to $z$ and using the linear growth of coefficients in Assumption \ref{item:strong} in Section \ref{sec:assumptions}, and the uniform finiteness of moments of all orders in Lemma \ref{LmD1}.
-Note that smoothness in $z$ follows from the smoothness of $f$ (Assumption \ref{item:smooth} in Section \ref{sec:assumptions}).
+The error \eqref{eq:z.error} is then deduced by Taylor expanding $\chi(y,z) \xi(x,z)$ with respect to $z$ and using the linear growth of coefficients in Assumption \ref{item:strong} in Section \ref{sec:assumptions}, the polynomial growth of functions $\chi$, $\xi$ and their derivatives, and the uniform finiteness of moments of all orders in Lemma \ref{LmD1}.

 Next, we replace $X_T$ by $X_{T-\eps^q}$ where $q<1$.
 This results in an $\O(\eps^{q/2})$ error:

 The error \eqref{eq:x.error} is deduced by using \eqref{eq:RiskNeutral} to write